EARLY TESLA MODEL S GUIDE

 MCU System Upgrade

 In Jan 2021, Tesla began offering owners of older cars containing the MCU1 the option to retrofit the MCU2 into their cars for a reduced price of $1500 (previously $2500).
 Not so coincidentally, this offer comes around the same time Tesla was ordered to recall and replace the original 8MB eMMC contained inside the MCU1 units.
-This multimedia chip is soldered onto a daughter board and is at risk of overfilling and crashing from all the software updates.
+This multimedia chip is soldered onto a daughter board and is at risk of overfilling and crashing from all of the vehicle data that it stores.
 The new flash chip increases capacity to 32MB.
 You can either get the free eMMC swap or pay for the MCU2 retrofit with the updated flash memory - in my opinion, if you need the eMMC upgrade, you should probably get a further discount on the MCU2 upgrade since the unit will be out anyways.
 I spoke to a service rep that stated the MCU2 upgrade should have a day-of turnaround.